top of page

 Step 3: Clarify the type of work you want to do.

 Documenting your skills and experience is useful in two ways.
-One, it gets you to think beyond titles and really identify what capabilities you have developed over your career.
+One, it gets you to think beyond titles and identify what capabilities you have developed over your career.
 Second, it helps you identify your strengths and clarify the type of work you enjoy doing.

 Questions to ask yourself